datanav/docs/best-practice.rst

 Data model
 ----------
 The data model in Sesam can be described in short as connect, collect, share.
 The different sources are connected to Sesam with connectors, the data is then imported into datasets inside Sesam.
-Once imported, all data within Sesam is in the same format (json), which means data can now be connected and merged independent of the source system.
-When importing data into Sesam, there is two important Sesam principles to keep in mind, always try to get as much of the data as possible (i.e if importing a sql table, do select star/ select all).
-The second principle is to keep the data as close to the original as possible, do not implement any transforms or change the semantics unless its necessary.
-The next step is to create the global datasets, these consists of data from the "raw" imported datasets, categorized and connected (if possible).
+Once imported, all data within Sesam is in the same format (JSON), which means data can now be connected and merged independent of the source system.
+When importing data into Sesam, there are two important Sesam principles to keep in mind, always try to get as much of the data as possible (i.e if importing a sql table, do select star/ select all).
+The second principle is to keep the data as close to the original as possible, do not implement any transforms or change the semantics unless it's necessary.
+The next step is to create the global datasets, these consist of data from the "raw" imported datasets, categorized and connected (if possible).
 Two principles to keep in mind when creating the global datasets, ALL the data must be available through global datasets, which means all the raw datasets need to be imported into a global dataset.
 The second principle is to always try to merge data with existing data in the global dataset which is about the same thing.
 The goal of doing it this way, is to make it easy to consume and reuse the data inside Sesam, which is in line with our bold vision; "All the data from all the systems, connected and available as a single shared resource".

 .. image:: images/best-practice/Sesam-datamodel.png
     :width: 800px